Appeals Board FAQ

-8. I have been advised that my appeal was "referred to PBGC's Benefits Administration and Payment Department" to respond to the matters raised in my appeal.
+8. I have been advised that my appeal was "referred to PBGC's Office of Benefits Administration Department" to respond to the matters raised in my appeal.
 What does that mean?

-In order to more quickly respond to a participant's or beneficiary's inquiry, the Appeals Board may refer your question to the Benefits Administration and Payment Department ("BAPD"), the PBGC department responsible for determining and paying benefits.
-Generally, BAPD responds to participants within 30-45 days, while the Appeals Board's review may take up to one year or longer.
+In order to more quickly respond to a participant's or beneficiary's inquiry, the Appeals Board may refer your question to Office of Benefits Administration (OBA), the PBGC department responsible for determining and paying benefits.
+Generally, OBA responds to participants within 30-45 days, while the Appeals Board's review may take up to one year or longer.

-9. I received a response from BAPD after the Appeals Division referred my inquiry to them, but I still disagree with the response.
+9. I received a response from OBA after the Appeals Division referred my inquiry to them, but I still disagree with the response.
 What can I do?